feedloop/qore-sdk/doc/source/index.html.md

 });
 ```

-`stale` will be `true` when it hits the cache, `false` when it hits the network.
-Indicating that the data might be obsolete due to a follow up network request.
+Property `stale` will be `true` when it hits the cache, `false` when it hits the network.
+This indicating that the data might be obsolete due to a follow-up network request.

 ## Revalidating data